deltachat/deltachat-pages/en/help.md

 You can find more information
 and give feedback in the [Forum](https://support.delta.chat).

+### What is "Send statistics do Delta Chat's developers"? {#statssending}

+We would like to improve Delta Chat with your help, which is why Delta Chat for Android asks whether you want to send anonymous usage statistics.

+You can turn it on and off at
+"Settings -> Advanced -> Send statistics do Delta Chat's developers".

+When you turn it on,
+weekly statistics will be automatically sent to a bot.

+We are interested e.g. in statistics like:

+- How many contacts are introduced by personally scanning a QR code?
+- Which versions of Delta Chat are being used?
+- How many messages are unencrypted?

+We will _not_ collect any personally identifyable information about you.

 ### Can I use a classic email address with Delta Chat?